SpecialSpicy/Password-Generator/README.md

   __________________________________________
       A Password Generator by Houman Hafez
+              (Written in Python)
        Please Always download it as a zip
   __________________________________________